 They probably hurt your feelings occasionally when they lived at home and it’s possible they’ll say or do something that hurts after they’re grown.
 They’re not perfect.
 Neither are you.
 Let it slide.

 ♥ Respect their boundaries and expect them to respect yours.

 Boundaries are good for all relationships.
 It’s important for parents and adult children to have boundaries too.
 Call before you drop in.
 Ask don’t expect.
 Define off-limits topics.
 And expect respectful conversations.

 ♥ Pray again.

 Life is moving at an amazing speed for your children.
 They need your prayers more than ever and more often than you think.

 I didn’t get here quickly.
 You won’t either.

 I spent the years raising our children completely invested.
 I gave it my all, and I in all honesty, I didn’t really want to let go.

 But… it wasn’t about me.

-It’s about allowing them to be the people God created them to be and sometimes the best way to do that is to simply get out of the way and let Him do His work.
+It’s about allowing them to become and be the people God created them to be and sometimes the best way to do that is to simply get out of the way and let Him do His work.